apache/skywalking/docs/en/guides/Plugin-test.md

 ## Test project hierarchical structure
-The test case is an independent maven project, and it is required to be packaged as a war tar ball or zip file, depends on the chosen basic image.
+The test case is an independent maven project, and it is required to be packaged as a war tar ball or zip file, depends on the chosen base image.
 Also, two external accessible endpoints, mostly two URLs, are required.

 All test case codes should be in `org.apache.skywalking.apm.testcase.*` package, unless there are some codes expected being instrumented, then the classes could be in `test.org.apache.skywalking.apm.testcase.*` package.